 - A way to set up teacher appointments.
-I use a combination of iTalki and Skype.
+We use iTalki.

 Things we’ve learned don’t work (for us):

-- Duolingo.
-It’s fun, but just creates a false illusion of progress.
+- Past the beginning stage, most apps including Duolingo, Memrise etc. It’s fun, but just creates a false illusion of progress.

 - Chatting apps that don’t go to conversation.
 These never go anywhere and don’t help much.

 - Fancy/expensive software like Rosetta Stone.
 People advertise them but that’s just for sales commissions.

 Start with a conversation